ikem-krueger/ikem-krueger.github.io/_drafts/2022-07-22-fix-there-is-no-default-mail-client-in-outlook.md

 [TODO]

+Do the following:

-Open the registry editor
+- open the registry editor
-navigate to the key HKCR\Installer\Components\F1291BD604B860441AB89E60BDEE0F9C Right click on the key, open permissions add "Users" and give them read rights.
+- navigate to the key `HKCR\Installer\Components\F1291BD604B860441AB89E60BDEE0F9C`
+- right click on the key, open permissions
+- add the group "Users", allow "read"